 I wanted to go through a great exercise to help improve hip internal rotation.

-A common muscle imbalance that happens with people is they are tightening up in the hips and they are losing how much internal rotation they have because of core weakness but also because of tightness in that hip.
+A common muscle imbalance that happens is a tightening up in the hips.
+When this happens, you are losing how much internal rotation you have due to core weakness, but also because of tightness in that hip.

 Great Exercises to Improve Hip Internal Rotation